General Information About Residency

 - A financially dependent student whose parents move from Iowa after the student is enrolled remains a resident provided the student maintains continuous enrollment.
 A financially dependent student whose parents move from Iowa during the senior year of high school will be considered a resident provided the student has not established domicile in another state.

 - In deciding why a person is in the state of Iowa, the person's domicile will be considered.
+A person's domicile is presumed to be that of the parent(s) legal guardian unless the person is independent and establishes a separate domicile.
 A person who comes to Iowa from another state and enrolls in any institution of postsecondary education for a full program or substantially a full program shall be presumed to have come to Iowa primarily for educational reasons rather than to establish a domicile in Iowa.

 - A student who moves to Iowa may be eligible for resident classification at the next registration following 12 consecutive months in the state provided the student is not enrolled as more than a half-time student (6 credits for an undergraduate or professional student, 5 credits for a graduate student) in any academic year term, is not enrolled for more than 4 credits in a summer term for any classification, and provides sufficient evidence of the establishment of an Iowa domicile.